QMENTA/qmenta-sdk-tool-tutorial/README.md

     `>> docker login`

     This will ask for the username and the password.
-* Push the container to the docker registry
+* Save the container in the docker registry

     `docker push qmentasdk/radiomics_tool:1.0`